 All in all, becoming a Chef requires hard work and dedication.
-Note that a degree in culinary arts is not a direct path to becoming a Chef.
+Note that a degree in culinary arts is not a direct path to achieve this role.
 While it is true it can help you land a job as a line cook or prep cook, in reality, you need more than that.
 Your passion and the right skills can help you advance your career and become the best version of yourself.
 If you desire to work in a restaurant with Michelin stars, you must have an outstanding profile with exceptional experience and achievements.

-To format your Chef CV, you must ensure it's well-organized, easy to read, and visually appealing.
+To format your CV, you must ensure it's well-organised, easy to read, and visually appealing.
 Start by choosing a template that matches your target job and reflects your personality.
 Opt for an appropriate font style and size while keeping it legible and professional-looking.

 To break up the sections, use bullet points to highlight your skills, experience, achievements, and headings.
 Be consistent with your formatting, and make sure the applied layout is consistent throughout the document.